Skip to content

 WriteDedup scopeEffect

-auto_digest --today (with run_id=YYYY-MM-DD)Only same-day entriesToday's short-term memories are stored directly (infer=False); no LLM dedup at write time
+auto_digest --today (with run_id=YYYY-MM-DD)Only same-day entriesToday's short-term memories are stored with fact extraction (infer=True); mem0 deduplicates at write time

 auto_dream consolidate (no run_id)All long-term entries (no run_id)7-day-old short-term memories globally dedup against entire long-term history